 Public Meditation evening in Ghent on

-- there will be no public meditation on Thu 28/06!
+We will be back with public meditation on June 6th.

 Who is Buddha?